furkanozturk09/Singleton-Pattern/README.md

+# Singleton Pattern JAVA

-# Singleton-PatternSoftware Design and Architecture Singleton Pattern
+Software Design and Architecture Singleton Pattern

 Everyone knows that all modern chocolate factories have computer controlled chocolate boilers.
 The job of the boiler is to take in chocolate and milk, bring them to a boil, and then pass them on to the